BAC 26th Annual Art Show

 This free book is a combination of history, puzzles, coloring pages, and craft activities celebrating the history of rice and the Gullah Geechee communities in Brunswick county.
 It’s appropriate for 4th Grade education level.
 Contact the Brunswick Arts Council, the Rice Festival, or Brunswick Town Historic Site for your free copy, while supplies last.

 Cinebay is a festival that focuses on curating family-friendly-short films over various genres.
 2022 was the year of the festival’s inception, screening narrative, documentary, animation short films as well as multiple music videos.
-This year the festival will take place in the fall at the end of October.
-Join us for our 3rd film workshop screening and for the 4th annual film festival at the Virginia Williamson Event Center at the Odell Williamson Auditorium in Bolivia, NC.
+Join us this fall for the annual film festival at the Virginia Williamson Event Center at the Odell Williamson Auditorium in Bolivia, NC.

 Film Competition Rules